Buying a Property

 As a new owner you may receive a Water Account that includes charges for a period of time you did not yet own the property.
 This can occur as the normal meter reading cycle (approximately every 90 days) takes place irrespective of any settlement dates.
 The account you receive will have water and sewer availability charges as well as water usage for the quarter.
 Please contact your Solicitor/Conveyancer if you have any concerns.

 In addition, it is not unusual for the property ownership details to take a number of months to alter.
-Council relies on information submitted post settlement by your Solicitor/Conveyancer to the NSW Land and Property Information Office.
+Council relies on information submitted after the settlement date by your Solicitor/Conveyancer to the NSW Land and Property Information Office.
 Subsequent advice from that office regarding land titles is required by Council before ownership details can be altered.

 Selling a Property

 Your Solicitor/Conveyancer will check all calculations made by the purchasers Solicitor or Conveyancer for any monies owing to Council, and provide cheques to pay all outstanding amounts.
 If a debt has been accrued on the property your solicitor will arrange payment be made to Council from the final sale of the house.

-It can take some time for the transfer to be registered with the NSW Land and Property Information (Land Titles) Office.
+It can take some time for the transfer of the property to be registered with the NSW Land and Property Information (Land Titles) Office.
 Therefore you may receive a Water Account for the property after you have sold it.
 In this regard simply return the water account to us and we will forward it to the new owner.

 Shoalhaven Water does not disconnect water and sewerage services at the time of sale.

 Renting a Property

 It is not unusual for the tenant to be responsible for water usage charges.
 Your real estate agent will usually advise you of any Water Account charges to be paid.